shalzz/shalzz.github.io/content/blog/bitcoin-buying-guide.md

 ## Wallet

-Once you have enough bitcoins, you might be looking into ways for securely storing your bitcoins outside of the exchange for long term safekeeping of your investment and gaining custody of your coins.
+Once you have enough bitcoin(s), you might be looking into ways of securely storing your bitcoin(s) outside of the exchange for long term safekeeping of your investment and gaining custody of your coin(s).

-A bitcoin wallet or any cryptocurrency wallet is an app that stores the private key that can be used to spent your bitcoins.
-If someone else has access to this private key then they can transfer the bitcoins without your approval/knowledge.
-Much like the password to your bank account, however with bitcoin there is no one to call and ~~report theft~~ revert the transaction.
+A bitcoin wallet or any cryptocurrency wallet is an app that stores the private key that can be used to spent your bitcoin(s).
+If someone else has access to this private key then they can transfer the bitcoin(s) without your approval/knowledge.
+Much like the password/pin to your bank account, however with bitcoin there is no one to call and ~~report theft~~ revert the transaction.

-So it's important you understand the how to secure your bitcoin wallet's private key and it's backup (mnemonic seed) and use a good wallet from the start.
+So it's important you understand how to secure your bitcoin wallet's private key and it's backup (mnemonic seed) and use a good wallet from the start.

 Hardware wallets are separate air-gapped devices that store the private key on